oosayeroo/sayer-weedshop/Readme.md

 ## Credits :

 - BerkieB for his qb-target.
-- Andyauk for his help cleaning up some issues. true king
+- Andyauk for helping me make this as great as it is now.

 ## If you had my old version you can delete this out of small resources as not needed anymore.